imoralesgeneral/Data_Structures_Techniques_Programming/README.md

-# Date-Structures-And-Techniques
+# Data-Structures-And-Techniques
-Date structures and techniques of programming
+Data structures and techniques of programming